hasindu2008/f5c/_docs/f5c-cpu-perf.md

 }
 ```

 It is observed that the performance gain for a large number of threads is limited.
-It is mostly due to disk I/O becomes performance bottleneck, where you would not see any performance improvement because loading the files into memory takes more time than the actual processing.
-See [HDF5 Performance](/docs/hdf5-performance) about the impact of the I/O.
+It is mostly due to disk I/O becoming the performance bottleneck, where you would not see any performance improvement because loading the files into memory takes more time than the actual processing.
+See [HDF5 Performance](/docs/hdf5-performance) for more information about the impact of I/O.